zlliang/dotfiles/fish/README.md

 # Fish Shell Settings

 Here are [Fish shell](https://fishshell.com) configuration and useful function files.
-The location is usually `~/.config/fish/`.
+The location of them is usually `~/.config/fish/`.